Inwerpsel/use-theme-editor/README.md

     - Save any "chopped" off futures?
     - Options determining which scenario (e.g. save when > 3 edits, discard when < 2)
   - Keep alternate futures and merge them like branches
-- Restore history from local storage
-  - Store initial state + actions, then replay
-    - more space efficient
-    - minimal writes (though how to incrementally update local storage efficiently?)
-    - history can rely on object equality like newly constructed
-  - Some components can't reliably be resumed
-    - Inspected HTML can be (slightly to completely) different
-    - Could be solved partially using path of element in tree
-- Some history states are inconsequential / uninteresting
-  - E.g. open an editor UI window and close it with no changes
-  - hard to detect if this is the case

 ## Future theme structure